solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_AzureMySQL.md

 In the PaaS model, developers deploy a managed MySQL environment on Azure.
 Unlike IaaS, they cede control over patching the MySQL engine and OS to the Azure platform, and Azure automates many administrative tasks, like providing high availability, backups, and protecting data.

 Like IaaS, customers are still responsible for managing query performance, database access, and database objects, such as indexes.
 It is suitable for applications where the MySQL configuration exposed by Azure is sufficient and access to the OS is unnecessary.

+The Azure DBaaS MySQL offering is [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/#features), which is based on MySQL community edition and supports common administration tools and programming languages.
+As addressed in further depth, Microsoft provides multiple deployment modes to alleviate the weaknesses of PaaS databases.